okyntary/tp/docs/DeveloperGuide.md

          Expected: this should show the GUI with a set of sample contacts.
 There should be no `addressbook.json` file in the `/data` at this exact moment.

       3. Test case: Run the `clear` command in ePoch. <br>
          Expected: this should clear all sample contacts from ePoch, and the GUI should contain no data at all.
-An `addressbook.json` file should be created in the `/data` folder.s
+An `addressbook.json` file should be created in the `/data` folder.